Serapieum-of-alex/Hapi/README.md

   - Different performance criteria to measure the godness of fit of the hydrological model

 -------------
-This work has beed done as a Part of A Master Thesis in Hydroinformatics under supervision of Dr/ Gerald Corzo & Prof/ Dimitri Solomatine at IHE Delft April 2018
+This work has been done as a Part of A Master Thesis in Hydroinformatics under supervision of Dr/ Gerald Corzo & Prof/ Dimitri Solomatine at IHE Delft April 2018
 -------------